rubyforgood/casa/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: 💡Feature request
-about: Suggest an idea for this project
+about: 🔨What needs building? ✨
 title: ''
 labels: ''
 assignees: ''